 Additionally, Moffitt Cancer Center is a National Cancer Institute-recognized Comprehensive Cancer Center – a distinction that recognizes our leadership in ongoing clinical research trials and our commitment to better understanding sarcoma.
 When you visit Moffitt Cancer Center, you will have access to innovative treatments that you won’t find anywhere else in the region.

-For more information about sarcoma and the cancer services offered at Moffitt Cancer Center, contact us at 1-888-MOFFITT or request an appointment online.
+For more information about sarcoma and the cancer services offered at Moffitt Cancer Center, contact us at 1-888-MOFFITT or request an appointment.
 No referral is ever required.